Duck Dodgers Starring Daffy Duck

 Duck Dodgers Starring Daffy Duck (known as Daffy Duck Starring As Duck Dodgers in PAL regions) is a platform video game for the Nintendo 64 released in 2000.
 Based on the 1953 theatrical cartoon, the player takes control of Daffy Duck and explores five fictional planets and saves the Earth.
 The object is to collect energy atoms to unlock the boss areas and defeat the bosses, whom upon defeating, opens up the next planet.
 This game has Rumble Pak support and allows the player to save the game directly to the cartridge with the battery back-up, rather than using a Controller Pak, as many other third-party titles on the Nintendo 64 used such to save game data.

+Gameplay

+The player controls Duck Dodgers as he must go around five planets to collect all the energy atoms, and defeat Marvin's Henchmen.

+The first level Daffy enters is Planet E, which mostly takes place in a mine.
+Daffy has two moves, a kick and a jumping stomp, although in some levels the player is given a ray gun which either kills or stuns an enemy.
+Daffy is able to push some things out of the way, such as boxes or mine carts.
+There are a couple mini games, one where the player plays a version of Pong using Daffy's head. with the second being a basketball game.
+In some parts of a couple levels, the player will be put in a first-person shooter perspective.

+Throughout the levels are quarks, which gives Daffy health when collected, if a player collects 50 of them, Daffy is given an extra life.
+Also across the levels are energy atoms, after collecting a certain amount, a player is able to enter a boss fight.
+If the player can find Lola Bunny, she will give Daffy an extra try.

 Plot

 Marvin the Martian has developed an ultimate weapon that will allow him to finally destroy Earth, which will ultimately allow him to take control of the universe.
 Upon the demonstration of the weapon, a slight snag hinders Marvin from completing his devious deed.
 The weapon is out of atoms, which it runs on, so he sends his minions (all of which are characters from the Looney Tunes universe) to gather atoms to fuel his weapon.

 Duck Dodgers is informed by his academy of Marvin's deeds and sets out to find the one-hundred Atoms before Marvin can.
 This ultimately has Dodgers and his sidekick, Cadet, trekking to four different planets, including a large pirate ship, to obtain the upper-hand over Marvin.